circleci/circleci-docs/jekyll/_cci2/migrating-from-1-2.md

 7. (Optional) Add  the `add_ssh_keys` step with fingeprint to enable SSH into builds, see the [Configuring CircleCI]({{ site.baseurl }}/2.0/configuration-reference/#add_ssh_keys) document for details.

+8.Convert your YAML to JSON :<https://www.yamlonline.com/>

-8. Validate your YAML at <http://codebeautify.org/yaml-validator> to check the changes.
+9. Validate your YAML at <http://codebeautify.org/yaml-validator> to check the changes.

 ## Environment Variables